nais/doc/docs/security/auth/azure-ad/README.md

 # Azure AD

-The NAIS platform provides support declarative provisioning of an [Azure AD application](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).
+The NAIS platform provides support for declarative provisioning of an [Azure AD application](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).

 Azure AD is our primary identity provider for internal applications.
 It is used for authenticating and authorizing both users (employees) and applications.